 Best off the beaten path destinations in Iceland

-Icelandic travel is 100% one of the most unique things you will ever experience in your life.
-We are a land of contrasts and extreme forms of nature from explosive volcanoes to massive, frozen glaciers and everything in between.
-Our most popular sites are spectacular in their own right, which is why we've become such a popular tourist destination.
+You will need a four-wheel-drive to access the area and of course, only go with a qualified guide.
+There are also helicopter tours which can give you the bird's eye view and let you survey the land below.d everything in between.
+Our most popular sites are spectacular in their own right, which is why we've become such a popular tourist destination like for example Snæfellsnes Peninsula.
 But getting off the beaten path Iceland is something you will also want to do on your trip.